 A new strategy to heal sectarian divisions in Northern Ireland has stressed the crucial need to create a fully shared education system in the region.

-As well as setting that long-term goal, the much-anticipated blueprint unveiled by Stormont's leaders will also establish a new oversight body with beefed-up legal powers to ensure the state is undertaking commitments to foster good relations in the region.
+As well as setting that long-term goal, the much-anticipated blueprint unveiled by Stormont's leaders today will also establish a new oversight body with beefed up legal powers to ensure the state is undertaking commitments to foster good relations in the region.

 Responsibility for scrutiny of those sensitive issues is being placed on a statutory footing and is being transferred between independent bodies - from the Community Relations Council to the Equality Commission - with the latter being expanded to form the Equality and Good Relations Commission.

 The document proposes a number of initiatives to increase contact between Protestant and Catholic pupils in the region's schools - such as shared multi-school campuses and buddy schemes - but stops short of a full scale restructuring of the current separated system.

 However it does state the measures are being introduced with "a view to achieving a full shared education system in Northern Ireland", stressing the need to break the "intergenerational cycle" of sectarianism and underachievement.

 Stormont First Minister Peter Robinson said the educational dimension of the strategy was part of a "step by step" process to the ultimate goal of a single education system.

 "I would like to have swept everything else aside and come forward with one united single shared or integrated education system," he said.